Personal cancer story

 “I’ve been able to have two surgeries and four weeks of radiation treatment; all during COVID-19, all of it completely safe, all of it lifesaving for me.”

 Louise is using her experience to encourage other women aged 50-74 to prioritise their health and book their BreastScreen appointment when they receive an invitation in the mail.

 “It’s not something you should put off, during COVID-19 or not,” Louise said.

 “It should be at the top of your to-do list.
 It really does save lives, just go and get a check.”

 If you’re aged 50-74, you should take part in breast screening every two years.
-Don’t delay because of COVID-19 – now more than ever is the time to prioritise your health and tick it off your to-do list.
+If you missed or put off your breast cancer screening during the pandemic, now more than ever is the time to prioritise your health and tick it off your to-do list.